universitytheater/utheater.github.io/_includes/about-ut.md

----
-layout: page
-title: About Us
-permalink: /about/ut
----

 Open to any and all majors, University Theater (UT) is a hub of performance, design, and artistic creation for the UChicago community.
 At our core, we’re a large group of passionate students who are driven by a love of what we do, and it shows in our work.
 Every year, our community puts students at the helm of over 35 shows across 5 performance spaces.
 We’re also proud to foster a direct dialogue with some of Chicago’s most talented and experienced theater professionals through our co-curricular with the Theater and Performance Studies academic department.
 Whether you’re interested in working backstage, onstage, or if you’re a little fuzzy on the difference between the two, we welcome you to the UT community!

 Here’s a (incomplete) list of some of the groups and events that make up UT!
 If something catches your eye, we encourage you to learn more and reach out.